Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ### SVD Subgraph

 The following MATLAB code shows the SVD algorithm adopted in this tutorial.
 It contains three nested loops.
-The outer-most loop performs identical "iterations".
+The outer-most loop performs identical "iterations."
 This tutorial performs a fixed set of $N_I=4$ iterations per SVD.
-The inner two loops admit a structure similar to the QRD analyzed above except all compute workloads are contained in the inner most loop only; there is no workload in the outer of these two loops.
-The inner loop workload involves computing a $2\times2$ Jacobi rotation matrix `Rot` and then applying that matrix to both `V` and `W`.
+The inner two loops admit a structure similar to the QRD analyzed above except all compute workloads are in the inner most loop only. here is no workload in the outer of these two loops.
+The inner loop workload involves computing a $2\times2$ Jacobi rotation matrix `Rot` and then applying that matrix to both `V` and `W.`

 ```
 function [U,S,V] = svd_one_sided_jacobi( A, max_iter )